rigels02/cpp-MultiThreadingExample2/Readme.md

-# To use C++11 threads under windows MinGW-64 should be installed
+# To use C++11 threads under windows, MinGW-64 should be installed

 - download MinGW64 exe installer from:
     [Mingw64- SourceForge](https://sourceforge.net/projects/mingw-w64/)